-My research primarily examines how processes at different spatial and temporal scales produce patterns of biodiversity and functioning in communities.
+My research interests are how environmental variation (spatial and temporal) produce patterns of biodiversity and functioning in communities.
 I approach this within a metacommunity framework whereby local (e.g., disturbances, competition, and predation) and regional (e.g., dispersal) processes contribute to community dynamics.
 In addition, I am interested in the movement of materials across the land-water interface in both time and space and its consequences on communities.
 Recently, this research has expanded to examine spatial patterns of diversity along latitudinal gradients and how species traits influence those patterns.
-Further, my research also links ecological principles with conservation, including eutrophication, species invasions, and climate change.
+Further, my research also links ecological principles with conservation topics, including eutrophication, species invasions, and climate change.
 This research is conducted in seasonal freshwater ecosystems, including California vernal pools and rock pools.
 Here is a sampling of the research currently being conducted in my lab:

 See Poster made for the 2016 Arboretum Earth Day event

 Fulbright Scholar Program: A Synthesis of Seasonal Wetland Ecology in Mediterranean Climate Regions (2017-2018)

 Abstract My Fulbright Scholar plan is to conduct research (with Leon Blaustein) and teach a graduate-level course at the University of Haifa in Israel.
 The research will focus on synthesizing our current knowledge of seasonal wetlands in Mediterranean climate regions by conducting a parallel experiment in Israel and conducting a meta-analysis of biodiversity patterns and environmental variables from each of the 5 Mediterranean climate regions.
 The course, Community Metrics, will complement Haifa University’s current graduate-level curriculum with a comprehensive survey of recent approaches to understanding ecological communities.
 This opportunity will lay a foundation for a fruitful academic relationship and strengthen cultural ties among researchers, students, departments, and universities.